 The Canon EOS 6D and the Sony Cyber-shot DSC-RX10 III are two enthusiast cameras that were officially introduced, respectively, in September 2012 and March 2016.
 The 6D is a DSLR, while the RX10 III is a fixed lens compact.
-The cameras are based on a full frame (6D) and an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+The cameras are based on a full frame (6D) and an one-inch (RX10 III) sensor.
+Both cameras offer a resolution of 20 megapixels.

 The physical size and weight of the Canon 6D and the Sony RX10 III are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 6D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 III is notably smaller (22 percent) than the Canon 6D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.